-Though by no means is this a comprehensive list of items to consider before purchasing a property located in the rural area of Douglas County, the following are suggested items based upon questions commonly posed to the Douglas County Planning Services’ staff.
+This is not a comprehensive list of items to consider before purchasing a property located in rural Douglas County.
+The suggestions provided are based on questions commonly asked of Douglas County Planning Services’ staff.

-Before purchasing a parcel in a rural portion of the County, it is advisable that the prospective property owner contact County Planning Services to check that the parcel is “legal” for purposes of obtaining a building permit.
-If your parcel is less than 35 acres in size, subdivision approval may have been required by the County.
-Even if structures exist on the property, you will not be able to expand the structure if the parcel was not legally created.
-Your real estate agent and title company should be able to verify legal parcel status if asked, but when in doubt, investigate further.
+Before purchasing a parcel in a rural portion of the County, it is advisable that the prospective property owner contact Planning Services to verify that the parcel is “legal” for purposes of obtaining a building permit.
+Establishing a parcel of less than 35 acres in size may have required subdivision approval by the County.
+Existing structures on the property cannot be expanded if the parcel was not legally created.
+Real estate agents and title companies should be able to verify legal parcel status if asked, but when in doubt, investigate further.

 Generally, for parcels greater than two acres in size, individual water wells and septic systems may be installed by the property owner to provide such services.
-However, any prospective buyer should contact the County to determine if the property’s zoning rules require the provision of central water or sewer services.
+However, any prospective buyer should contact the County to determine if the property’s zoning requires the provision of central water or sewer services.

 Property owners may wish to have their land surveyed and pinned by a licensed surveyor to correctly identify the physical limits of the parcel.
 Title work should be completed to identify any recorded deed restrictions, easements, or covenants that may apply to the property as these documents may limit certain uses of the land or impose ongoing financial obligations.
 The County has no role in enforcing private covenants, easement agreements, or deed restrictions.

-As discussed in greater detail in other sections of the guide, it is also important to ensure that adequate water rights are being transferred with the property to obtain a well permit, and that legal and physical access to the property is in place with maintenance responsibilities identified.
+It is important to ensure that adequate water rights are being transferred with the property to obtain a well permit, and that legal and physical access to the property is in place with maintenance responsibilities identified.

-The Department of Community Development Planning Services’ Division has staff available to answer zoning (permitting uses), subdivision, and development questions for particular parcels.
-Please contact the Public Outreach and Assistance staff in Planning Services at 303-660-7460 or email general questions to [email protected].
+The Department of Community Development Planning Services Division has staff available to answer zoning (permitting uses), subdivision, and development questions for particular parcels.
+Please contact the Public Outreach and Assistance staff at 303-660-7460 or email general questions to [email protected].